 FC Bayern Munich - Borussia Dortmund

-Bundesliga – Follow the Football match between FC Bayern Munich and Borussia Dortmund live with Eurosport.
+Follow the Bundesliga live Football match between FC Bayern Munich and Borussia Dortmund with Eurosport.
 The match starts at 17:30 on 9 November 2019.
-Our live coverage lets you follow all the key moments as they happen.

 Coutinho decides to go alone when he should have picked out Müller, who gives him a deathly stare.
 It matters little though, Bayern are easy winners today.